Marshall University move-in day different from previous years

 “Everybody is taking it in stride and has been really good about doing what they need to do,” she said.

-The Gerwig family from Mason County was moving 18-year-old freshman Aleah into North Freshman Hall on Saturday morning.
+The Gerwig family from Mason County moved 18-year-old freshman Aleah into North Freshman Hall on Saturday morning.

 “We have all the normal concerns that go along with the coronavirus pandemic, but we really feel comfortable because of the way Marshall is doing it over a longer period of time with less people than trying to do it all in one day,” said Alan Gerwig, Aleah’s father.
 “The hardest part of today has been actually moving her in.”